tedigc/nts-mix/README.md

 Build playlists for all of your favourite NTS mixes

 [NTS Radio](https://www.nts.live/) is an online radio station based in London with studios in Los Angeles, Shanghai and Manchester.
 Broadcasting underground music live, 24/7.

-NTS mix creates YouTube playlists by web scraping NTS URLs for tracklists, DJs and other information, and using Google's YouTube v3 API to search for and add individual songs.
+NTS mix is a web application that uses Google's YouTube v3 API to create playlists from the mix tracklists found by webscraping NTS URLs.

 To get started: